20 licensed Las Vegas contractors · Independently reviewed · IICRC certified · Serving all zip codes

 Every restoration professional will tell you that mold can start growing within 24 to 48 hours of water exposure.
 That is the IICRC standard, and it is accurate.
 What they do not always explain is why Las Vegas's dry climate actually makes this worse, not better.

 Here is what happens.
 A pipe bursts or a monsoon pushes water into your home.
-Within hours, the surface of your carpet, drywall, and tile feels dry.
-The desert air sucks moisture off exposed surfaces fast.
-Homeowners feel the floor, touch the wall, and think the problem is solved.
-It is not even close.
+Within hours, the carpet, drywall, and tile surfaces feel completely dry to the touch.
+Desert air strips exposed surfaces of moisture quickly, giving you false confidence.
+Homeowners run a hand along the floor, press a palm to the wall, and assume the situation is resolved.
+They are nowhere close to right.

 The moisture that matters is the moisture you cannot feel.
 Water that wicked up inside drywall, saturated carpet padding, soaked into the tack strip, and penetrated the subfloor is now trapped in enclosed spaces where airflow is minimal.
 Those enclosed spaces (warm from Las Vegas heat, with organic material like paper-faced drywall, carpet backing, and dust, plus trapped moisture) are ideal mold incubators.
 The surface is dry.
 The interior is a petri dish.